KikiFrederike/Python_Instacart/README.md

 ## Data & Tools used for analysis
+Several datasets were used: Customers, Orders, Orders_products_prior, Products, Departments

+(Please note this was a fictional project for educational purposes.)
-Several datasets were used: Customers, Orders, Orders_products_prior, Products, Departments Python was used for analysis using the following libraries:
+Python was used for analysis using the following libraries:
 - Pandas
 - Numpy